Characteristics of a Palm Tree

 So Then - Are Palm Trees Really Trees?

-The Main Characteristics of Palm Trees
+The Main Characteristics of a Palm Tree

 Palm Trees Are Monocots